adrianlines67/BabylonJS-Large-Building-Creator/README.md

 'F' Stops the edit mode.

-In edit mode, the arrow keys navigate around the building with < and > changing the current building cell. \n
+In edit mode, the arrow keys navigate around the building with < and > changing the current building cell.